Skip to main content

 export async function main({ evm, env }: TaskContext) {

-// disable gas sponsoring for a smart wallet (default is true for smart wallets)
+// disable gas sponsoring on a smart wallet (default is true for smart wallets)

 }